Ajaybaghel28/E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign_Excel_Project/README.md

 ## Project Overview
 This project focuses on a comprehensive analysis of an e-commerce marketing campaign and its impact on sales performance.
 By examining data from the months of August, September, October (the campaign month), November, and December, the analysis provides:

-- Regional Sales Growth: Insights into how sales evolved across different regions.
-- Product Category Trends: Identification of top-performing and underperforming product categories before, during, and after the campaign.
-- Customer Demographics: Breakdown of customer behavior and purchasing patterns by age, income group, and other demographics.
-- Return on Investment (ROI): Evaluation of the campaign's financial effectiveness across regions.

 ## Objectives
 The main objectives of this project are:
 - To assess sales growth by region and product category for different campaign periods.